devmrwor/react-hooks-props-basics/README.md

 ```

 There is quite a bit going on here.
 Most notably, we are passing information
-from a parent component to a child component.
-Let's expand the HTML that this
+from a parent component to many child components.
+Let's expand the HTML that
-would ultimately render:
+this would ultimately render:

 ```html
 <div>